perrygreenfield/astropy-APEs/APE9.rst

 Alternatives
 ------------

-[TBD]
- +If there were any alternative solutions to solving the same problem, they should +be discussed here, along with a justification for the chosen approach.
+[TBD] If there were any alternative solutions to solving the same problem, they should be discussed here, along with a justification for the chosen approach.

 NDData remains the same with LSSTData
 +++++++++++++++++++++++++++++++++++++